Gourav-s12/Mediknowledge/README.md

 # MediKnowledge - Know your Medicine
 This is a code of a website name Mediknowledge .
 This repo contains the total code including html, css, js file.
 Website is for search about medicine and get info to know them better.
+This is the code to host the website to azure using cloud technology.

 #### DEMO URL: https://mediknowledge.azurewebsites.net/

 ![image](https://user-images.githubusercontent.com/82956033/146728613-e324f926-faa3-40a4-b3d0-959990754016.png)